collaide/repository-manager/README.md

 #   |  |-- 'The new folder'
 #   |  |  |-- 'file.txt'

-# user1 want to rename 'The new folder' to 'The renamed folder'
+# user1 want to rename 'The new folder' to 'The renamed folder' (it also can change the name of a file)
 user1.rename_repo_item(the_new_folder, 'The renamed folder')

 # user1 own repository :